kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 ### Different destinations form on different schedules

 In Whisper's decoder, some final words become visible surprisingly early.
-In one example, `door` was already ranked fourth in the first decoder layer I inspected and moved to first in the next.
+In one example, `door` was already ranked fourth within the explorer's display vocabulary in the first decoder layer I inspected and moved to first in the next.
 Other words take a longer route.
 In "Where is my brother now?", `now` appeared late; earlier, `who` was near the top.

 It is tempting to say the model was "thinking of who."
 The evidence does not justify that.
 What it shows is simpler: lexical decisions form on different schedules.
 The resemblance to word-association experiments gives us a hypothesis to test, not proof of a human-like mechanism.